rabbitmq/rabbitmq-oauth2-tutorial/README.md

 ## Access other protocols using OAuth 2.0 tokens

-The following subsections demonstrate how to use access tokens with any messaging protocol and also to access the management rest api.
+The following subsections show how to use OAuth 2.0 authentication with any messaging protocol and the management rest api too.

 ### Monitoring agent accessing management REST api